 My research on self-awareness examines how self-focused attention influences self-evaluation.
 Recent work has explored the role of conscious awareness in the self-evaluation process and how self-awareness influences the self-regulation of effort-related cardiovascular responses.
-This research is currently supported by a grant from the National Institute of Mental Health (NIMH).
+This research has been supported by grants from the National Institute of Mental Health (NIMH).

 Finally, we have an active program of work on creativity, particularly how people come up with creative ideas.
-In addition to developing new methods of assessment and scoring, we are developing a model of creative thought that emphasizes executive and strategic aspects of cognition.
+In addition to developing new methods of assessment and scoring, we have developed a model of creative thought that emphasizes executive and strategic aspects of cognition.
+A line of behavioral and neuroimaging studies has offered strong support for our approach.
+Our work is currently funded by a grant from the Imagination Institute, and a recent article in Trends in Cognitive Sciences summarizes our work to date.

 - Emotion, Mood, Affect